 SEM/UEM graded courses from Spring 2020 can be used to satisfy requirements of a Computer Science SM.
 Note also that appropriate MIT courses graded P/F in Spring 2020 will be able to count towards SM requirements.

-Response: At this point (May 7, 2020), we can tell you that we were able to move forward with some of our searches to make offers, though not as many offers as we would have if the school’s financial situation was good.
-We have several offers outstanding right now.
+We were able to move forward with some of our searches to make offers, though not as many offers as we would have if the school’s financial situation was good.

 If you have any questions or concerns, please don’t hesitate to reach out to us.
 We are here to help and support you however we can.